highchair/artinruins-com/_property/box-office.md

 Inside, it feels like any other office space.
 It took Case and his team six months to design and figure out the basics like installing windows, electric and plumbing.
 It took just four days to truck in the containers and plunk them down on-site.

-The building is now open for business, and [website consultant Chris Murray](//oomphinc.com){:target="_blank"} is the first renter.
+The building is now open for business, and [website consultant Chris Murray](https://oomphinc.com) is the first renter.
 He recognized it from a Craigslist ad and had to check it out.

 “We decided to come here because it is a really unique and neat place,” Murray says.

-**Portable And Cool, But Still A Challenge**
+##### Portable And Cool, But Still A Challenge

 The office in Providence is not the first building made from containers.
 Container homes and art studios are sprinkled around the U.S., and there is a school in Mexico made of the steel boxes.
 One nonprofit called _Containers to Clinics_ is turning containers into health clinics for poor and rural countries.